CadQuery/cadquery/doc/cqgi.rst

 CQGI compliant containers provide an execution environment for scripts.
 The environment includes:

  * the cadquery library is automatically imported as 'cq'.
- * the :py:meth:`cadquery.cqgi.ScriptCallback.build_object()` method is defined that should be used to export a shape to the execution environment
+ * the :py:meth:`cadquery.cqgi.ScriptCallback.show_object()` method is defined that should be used to export a shape to the execution environment
  * the :py:meth:`cadquery.cqgi.ScriptCallBack.debug()` method is defined, which can be used by scripts to debug model output during execution.

-Scripts must call build_output at least once.
-Invoking build_object more than once will send multiple objects to the container.
-An error will occur if the script does not return an object using the build_object() method.
+Scripts must call show_object at least once.
+Invoking show_object more than once will send multiple objects to the container.
+An error will occur if the script does not return an object using the show_object() method.

 This CQGI compliant script produces a cube with a circle on top, and displays a workplane as well as an intermediate circle as debug output::